 Francesc leads CCEP's business in Spain, Portugal and Andorra.
 He was previously Managing Director of CCIP, and before being appointed as GM of CCEP, Francesc was CCIP's Operation Director for two and a half years.
 He has been part of the Coca-Cola system since 1988.
 He began his career at Cobega as Key Account Manager, moving on to a number of sales management positions between 1988 and 1995.
 Francesc then left the Coca-Cola system for a brief period to become Regional Director for the Leche Pascual, S.A. group, a well-known company in the Spanish dairy sector.
 He has also worked in Anglo Española de Distribución, S.A., which was a subsidiary of the international Group DIAGEO, an alcoholic beverage distributor.
-He then returned to Cobega, first as Sales Director and later as Deputy GM, having led the business strategies that improved Cobega's sales, industrial operations Director of CCIP, give him an integral vision of the group's business and a broad knowledge of the market.
+He then returned to Cobega, first as Sales Director and later as Deputy GM, having led the business strategies that improved Cobega's sales, industrial operations and customer service.
+His broad experience and knowledge of the Coca Cola system, as well as his achievement as Operations Director of CCIP, give him an integral vision of the group's business and a broad knowledge of the market.
 Francesc has a Business Administration Degree and Masters in Business Administration from IESE.